prakharchoudhary/Ribbit/README.md

 # Ribbit
-A small scale twitter clones app
+A small scale twitter clone app

+(Created using the Ribbit tutorial by Gaurav Narula)